panaversity/learn-agentic-ai/06_prompt_driven_development/readme.md

 ## Overview

-This document summarizes three comprehensive papers on AI-assisted software development and presents our practical implementation strategy using GitHub's Spec-Kit as the foundation, enhanced with our Spec-Kit++ extensions.
+This document summarizes four comprehensive papers on AI-assisted software development and presents our practical implementation strategy using GitHub's Spec-Kit as the foundation, enhanced with our Spec-Kit++ extensions.

 ---